Article by Category

-"1948: The Girl With the Golden Arm: The story of Mary Frances Moore, daughter of Lemon Grove pioneers and a baseball star."
+"1948: The Girl With the Golden Arm: The Story of Mary Frances Moore,

 Play Ball: In the wake of the riveting 2013 World Series in which players like Ortiz, Gomes, Wacha and Beltran wrote their meaning in the stars, we recall the rise of the All-American Girls Professional Baseball League (AAGPBL) between 1943 - 1954 when young men fought in WW II and Korea and young women filled in the blanks while they were gone.

 There was Rosie the Riveter, Belle the Ambulance Driver, Abbie the Fire Fighter…and Mary the Pitcher.

 The Comer: Mary Frances Moore was the youngest of five children of Lemon Grove pioneers, Tom and Anna Kavanaugh Moore.
 Anna hailed from a large Rhode Island Irish family and Tom from County Kerry, Ireland.
 He worked his way through the silver mines of Colorado and the Southwest, ultimately landing in Lemon Grove in 1910 to become a poultryman and farmer, and a dam builder with the Helix Irrigation District.

 The Moore kids grew up in the home their parents built on a big spread on a hill on El Prado Avenue -- a home that would survive into the 21st century.